Chapter One: Follow Your Gut

 "Good now let's get going."

 Amai was starting to fidget; not that Alistair could blame her.
 They had been crouching down in this stand of trees for the past 30 minutes.
-After finding the nest they also found a rathian sleeping there, unfortunately it's stomach showed that it had eaten as recently as yesterday so it probably wouldn't be flying off anywhere as she had hoped.
+After finding the nest they also found a rathian sleeping there, unfortunately her stomach showed that she had eaten as recently as yesterday so it probably wouldn't be flying off anywhere as Alistair hoped.
 Wind direction was towards them and the waterfall was just a few hundred yards to their left.
-A stand of trees stopped a few hundred feet before the edge of the nest which was situated on a small rise off to the right and just behind the waterfall.
+A stand of small bushes stopped a few hundred feet before the edge of the nest which was situated on a small rise off to the right and just behind the waterfall.
 That's where they were currently hiding.

 I can see the eggs from here right under her wings, but how do we get to them?
 Alistair frowned and mentally reviewed her inventory.
 She did have a dung bomb, but that would choke them out as well so it wasn't very useful.
 A trap was too risky and took far too much time to set up.
 Besides the wyvern would be on them the moment she freed herself.